ANSSI-FR/MLA/doc/src/CRYPTO.md

 If a reviewed implementation with acceptable dependency emerges in the future, it can be easily swapped in MLA.
 Thus, MLA would also satisfy the requirements to get a security visa evaluation in the second and third phases of these guidelines by including its PQC implementation.

 ## Security considerations

-### Absence of signature

-As there is no signature for now in MLA, an attacker knowing the recipient public key can always create a custom archive with arbitrary data.

-For this reason, several known attacks are considered acceptable, such as:

-- The bit indicating if the `Encrypt` layer is present is not protected in integrity

-An attacker can remove it, making the reader treating the archive as if encryption was absent. *The reader is responsible of checking for encryption bit if it was expected in the first place*.

-For instance, the `mlar` CLI will refuse to open an archive without the `Encrypt` bit unless `--accept-unencrypted` is provided on the command line.

-- An attacker with the ability to modify a real archive in transit can replace what the reader will be able to read with arbitrary data

-To perform this attack, the attacker will have to either remove the `Encrypt` bit or modify the key used for decryption with one she has.
-The remaining encrypted data will then act as random values.

-Still, the attacker could expect to gain enough privilege, like arbitrary code execution in the process, during the archive read.
-One can then try to reuse the provided key to decrypt, then act on the real data.

-Limiting this attack is beyond the scope of this document.
-It mainly involves the security features of Rust, reviewed implementation, testing & fuzzing, zeroizing secrets when possible [^issuezeroize], etc.

-- An attacker can truncate an archive and hope for repair

-This attack is based on a trade-off: should the `SafeReader` try to get as many bytes as possible, or should it return only data that have been authenticated?

-The choice has been made to report the decision to the user of the library[^issueallowunauth].

-### Other properties

 - Plaintext length